 I was running Vista with two NTFS partitions (OS and DATA), then formatted the first partition and installed Windows 7 RC.
-The second partition (DATA, drive D) had some security settings on some files and folders.
-After Win 7 was installed, some files on drive D were not accessible anymore and I was getting “Access Denied” I tried to right-click on the folders that were not accessible and changed their owner and adjusted permissions but still some folders were inaccessible no matter what I did.
-Just before giving up, I remembered that since Windows NT, there was a tool named “cacls” that allows one to display or change ACLs (access control lists).
+The second partition (DATA, drive D) had some security attributes on some files and folders.
+After I installed Windows 7, some files on drive D were not accessible anymore and I was getting “Access Denied” errors.
+I tried to right-click on the folders that were not accessible and changed their owner and adjusted permissions but still some folders were inaccessible no matter what I did.
+Just before giving up, I remembered that since Windows NT, there was a tool named “cacls” that allows to display or change ACLs (access control lists).
 Since Windows 7 it’s named “icacls”.

 To reset files permissions: